 Develops your ability to analyse and comment upon various issues relevant to an understanding of crime and crime control.
 The module includes exploration of how crime is experienced through gender, ethnicity, social class and age together with wider structural issues.
 The extent to which crime is socially constructed is explored through analysis of crime statistics and the influence of the media.

 Introduces you to the ways in which notions of crime and criminality are constructed, explained and understood.
 You will be introduced to the historical, social and cultural contexts of the development of criminology and the key shifts in criminological thinking about crime and the justice system.
 The approach is to break down theories into manageable units but also to recognise that theories overlap, develop over time and contradict one another.
 The focus is on a critical approach to the application of theories which have an impact on criminal justice policy and practice.

 An Overview of Justice (Applied Criminology single honours only)

 This is a shared module for students across the School of Law, Criminal Justice and Computing.
 The main aim is to introduce you to the various stages of the justice process through a narrative timeline from committing a crime through to judicial conclusion.
 This illustrates the interdisciplinary nature of the justice process, including ideas such as what constitutes a crime, techniques of detection, policing, forensic investigation and legal perspectives.

-Crimes, Punishments and Societies (Applied Criminology single honours only)
+Crimes, Punishments and Societies (Core for Applied Criminology single honours and optional for combined honours)

 This module is an opportunity for you to explore some of the contextual issues that arise when exploring academic areas of criminology, criminal justice and policing.
 In particular this module is concerned with the different societal, historical, cultural, geographical and political contexts in which crime and justice occur.